PierrickI3/DisconnectGhostCalls/README.md

 This tool is used to disconnect *Ghost Calls* (calls that might get stuck due to PureCloud failing to reach an edge).
 This tool should *ONLY* be used when absolutely required.

+> A `Ghost Call` is a call that is
+> * Less than 24 hours old
+> * NOT disconnected
-> A `Ghost Call` is a call that is less than 24 hours old, not disconnected which last participant is on the selected offline (as seen by PureCloud) edge
+> * Last [Participant](https://developer.mypurecloud.com/api/rest/v2/conversations/overview.html)'s last session is on the selected offline edge (as seen by the PureCloud API)

 ![Screenshot](ScreenshotMainApp.jpg)